TheIcyColdPenguin/Competition-Project-Cycloid/README.md

 ### How It Works(Interface):

--   When the page is opened, the drawing is displayed with the default values.
+-   When the page is launched, the drawing is displayed with the default values.
 -   These values can be changed using the sliders.

 <img src="./readme_assets/screenshot_explanation.png" title="" alt-text="" width="">

 ### Controls:

-##### There are three sliders and one checkbox for the user to play with
+##### There are three sliders and one checkbox for the user to interact with:

 ###### Checkbox:

 -   It toggles between animation and static mode.
-    -   When in animation mode, the program draws only one line at a time
+    -   When in animation mode, the program draws only one line at a time.
-    -   When in static mode, the program displays the entire drawing in one go
+    -   When in static mode, the program displays the entire drawing in one go.

 ###### Slider(Radius):

 -   It changes the radius of the circle in which the diagram is drawn.
 -   The minimum value is 50 pixels, while the maximum value is 500.
-    -   It should be noted that if a circle with a radius of 500 pixels extends past the edges of the screen, the program will lower the maximum possible value of the slider
+    -   It should be noted that if a circle with a radius of 500 pixels extends past the edges of the screen, the program will lower the maximum possible value of the slider.
--   The default value is 250 pixels, except if the screen is too small. (refer previous point)
+-   The default value is 250 pixels, except if the screen is too small (refer previous point).

 ###### Slider(Multiplier):

 -   It allows the multiplier for the pencil drawing to be changed.
 -   The allowed range is 2 to 360, and the default value is 2.

-###### Slider(rotation):
+###### Slider(Rotation):

 -   It changes the orientation of the drawing, in real time.
--   It allows a range of values from 0&deg; to 360&deg;; The default being 0&deg;.
+-   It allows a range of values from 0&deg; to 360&deg;, the default being 0&deg;.

 ---